Kyuubi/Site/content/post/working-with-speaker-port.md

 cat <somefile>.mp3 | padsp tee /dev/audio > /dev/null
 ```

- Unsurprisingly it didnt work.
+ Unsurprisingly it didn't work.
 Reason : My speculation, .mp3 is a coding format and it might not have suited the format in which /dev/audio wanted it...

 On to next cool thing (found a lot of them while tweaking things) is the program called mpg123.
 It is used as: